mekaustubh28/Download_Manager/readme.md

 ## Python Automation Script
 that helps to divide all content in Downloads Folder to Sub Folder Category wish and to your desired location.

+**NOTE:** you need to change directory path to your download folder accordingly.

 ### Functioning:
   * using `shutil` and `os` modules of python move files from Source to Destination.
   * again using `os` module loop through all files from Source Folder.